Terrie Hall: Smoking-related cancer

 Hall claimed that the first time she smoked a cigarette was when, at the age of 13, she was camping with her friends in North Carolina.
 However, it was not until at the age of 17, when she was a cheerleader at Forbush High School in East Bend, North Carolina, that she started smoking to be with her friends, and also because her father was a smoker.
 Shortly thereafter, she became addicted, and within a year she would smoke two packs of cigarettes a day.
 She started with Vantage, switched to Virginia Slims and then Doral Menthol.
 Hall felt the adverse effects of tobacco at the age of 25, including a sore throat that never cleared.

 Hall's cigarette smoking would also cause her daughter to be a smoker.
 Dana quit in January 2012 during her second pregnancy.
 Hall's grandchildren were both born premature.
 "I can't help but think it was because of my cigarette smoking," she said.
 "My fear now is that I won't be around to see my grandchildren graduate or get married."

-In January 2001, at the age of 40, she was diagnosed with oral cancer.
+In January 2001, when she was just 40, she was diagnosed with oral cancer.
 She recalled, "I had a sore in my mouth and had to go through all these grueling radiation treatments.
 It was awful."
-Hall continued to smoke throughout her radiation treatments, stating "I didn't think I had to quit.
+Hall continued to smoke throughout her radiation treatments, stating, "I didn't think I had to quit.
 The radiation was getting rid of the cancer, so I could still smoke."
 Later that month she was diagnosed with throat cancer and underwent a laryngectomy.
-She stated "It's hard to wrap your mind around cancer, and when they told me that they were going to remove my voice box, I thought I would never speak again."
+She stated, "It's hard to wrap your mind around cancer, and when they told me that they were going to remove my voice box, I thought I would never speak again."